tradecrypto1/cursor-docs/README.md

 ## Contributing

 Feel free to contribute to this list by submitting pull requests with additional documentation sources or improvements to existing entries.

+## License

+This documentation is open source and available under the MIT License.